What does a Morton’s Neuroma feel like?

-Pain in the foot?
-Feel like there is a ball squashed up between your toes when there isn’t?
-Tingling and/or numbness in the toes?
-All these signs and symptoms may be linked to pressure building on the nerves of your feet, officially called a “Morton’s Neuroma”.
-This is usually a build up of stress around the plantar nerve where it travels between the 3rd and 4th toe, and the tissue surrounding the nerve thickens and compresses the nerve -ouch!
+Does it feel like there is a ball squashed up between your toes when there isn’t?
+A pebble under the ball of your foot?
+Tingling or numbness in the toes?
+All these signs and symptoms may be linked to irritation of a nerve in your foot, officially called a “Morton’s Neuroma”.
+This scary sounding condition is typically caused by the thickening of tissue around the plantar nerve, where it travels between the 3rd and 4th toe, compressing the nerve.
+More rarely, it can occur between other toes.

-Common culprits for this stress may be shoes that are too tight across the width (therefore squashing the mid foot area) and or too high (which put more load through the toes).
-People with changes to the foot posture (e.g bunions/flat feet; hyper mobile feet) may be more predisposed to Morton’s neuroma.
+Common culprits for this stress may be shoes that are too tight across the width (therefore squashing the mid foot area) and/or too high (which put more load through the toes).
+People with changes to their foot posture (e.g. bunions/flat feet; hypermobile feet) may be more predisposed to Morton’s neuroma.

-Sometimes the obvious answer is the best one…by simply offloading the stress and pressure to the toes you can change your pain – if possible, try wearing footwear that doesn’t force all the toes heavily together.
-Failing that, certain types of orthotics (foot supports) can be trialled to support the arch and spread the toes – this can offload the building pressure.
-Ultimately if these changes don’t improve your pain, a cortisone injection may be advised by your doctor.
+Sometimes the obvious answer is the best one…simply offloading the stress and pressure to the forefoot can reduce your pain – if possible, try wearing footwear that doesn’t force all the toes heavily together.
+Failing that, certain types of orthotics (foot supports) can be trialed to support the arch and spread the toes – this can offload the building pressure.